 Large scale productions, exhibitions and competitions are a staple of school life.
 Partnership projects to enhance School’s offer, as schools together initiatives and to steer local, regional and national cultural education policy are also at the forefront of concerns.

-The finalists for the Independent School Awards will be announced in early September.
+This year there was over 1,000 entries for the Independent School Awards.
+The finalists will be announced in early September.

 Three years ago, in the same awards, the School was its inaugural winner in the Independent School of the Year Award category, the Boys’ Division was the Independent Boys’ School of the Year and the Girls’ Division was highly commended in the Independent Girls’ School of the Year category.
 In February 2019, the School won the TES’ Independent School of the Year award and in 2017, the School won the Queen's Award for Voluntary Service.